Cumulocity-IoT/apama-rxepl/README.md

 }
 ```
 4. Run the project.
-5. (Optional) Read the rest of the instructions to learn how to use the library.

 ## <a id="intro"></a>ReactiveX: an Introduction
 ReactiveX is a framework designed to handle streams of data like water through pipes.
 It has libraries which implement the framework in [most](http://reactivex.io/languages.html) major programming languages.